-Explore what game testers do, how to become one, and where the gaming industry is headed.
+Explore what game testers do, the skills you'll need, and how to become one.

-A game tester, also referred to as a video game tester, is someone who plays video games, tests their features, and identifies glitches and bugs before game release.
+A game tester—sometimes called a video game tester—is someone who plays video games, tests their features, and identifies glitches and bugs before they get released.
 Game testers often work for video game companies and collaborate with game developers and programmers to improve games and ensure they’re ready for users.

 There are two main roles that a game tester typically takes on.